tsender/eecs545_artificial_curiosity/README.md

 Note 2: I (Ted) will be running this exact dockerfile.
 If you need additional dependencies, let me know so I can add them.

 # How to run the code with the shell script
-Place te provided sample shell script in the SAME level as this project folder on your system.
+Place the provided sample shell script in the SAME level as this project folder on your system.
 Then, run the docker file with `sh run_tf_docker_sample.sh eecs545_artificial_curiosity`.
 The shell script handles volume mapping for various directories.
 Depending on your system, you may need to remove/add some volumes.